How does nitrofurantoin work?

 Can lifestyle changes help urinary tract infections?

-It's possible that a straightforward urinary tract infection will clear up on its own without any treatment.
-But it's usually best to treat a urinary tract infection with an antibiotic, or it could spread to the kidneys and lead to more serious problems.
+Urinary tract infections (UTIs) are usually treated with an antibiotic or it could spread to the kidneys and lead to more serious problems.

-Once treated, there are many steps you can take to stop urinary tract infections coming back:
+Once treated, there are many steps you can take to help stop urinary tract infections coming back: